How Protecting Your Identity Also Protects Your Credit Score

 If you've found suspicious information on your credit report or that your credit score has been negatively impacted by identity crime, you can take steps to rectify your credit profile.

-The quickest way to have your information corrected is to directly contact the bank, teleco, or relevant credit provider that has recorded the error.
+The quickest way to have your information corrected is to directly contact the bank, telco, or relevant credit provider that has recorded the error.
 You can request they investigate and amend your credit report if they have made a mistake.

 Alternatively, you can contact a credit bureau like Equifax to request they investigate the errors and make any subsequent amendments to your report.
 You'll need to provide your personal information as well as specific details on the entries you're disputing.
 They will assess any information you've provided and contact your credit provider on your behalf.